knative/client/docs/cmd/kn_domain_update.md

 ```
   -h, --help               help for update
   -n, --namespace string   Specify the namespace to operate in.
       --ref string         Addressable target reference for Domain Mapping.
-You can specify a Knative Service name.
+You can specify a Knative service, a Knative soute or a Kubernetes service.Examples: '--ref ksvc:hello' or simply '--ref hello' for a Knative service 'hello', '--ref kroute:hello' for a Knative route 'hello', '--ref svc:hello' for a Kubernetes service 'hello'.
+If a prefix is not provided, it is considered as a Knative service.
 ```

 ### Options inherited from parent commands